plugberry/mercadopago/payment_mercadopago/README.rst

 Mercadopago Payment
 ===================

-Mercadopago is the largest online payment platform in Latam.
+Mercado pago is the largest online payment platform in Latam.
 This module integrates a checkout form and allows you to make payments through this payment gateway.
 Supports automated payments without CVV for subscriptions and card authorizations.